refraction-networking/gotapdance/gui/README.md

+# This subpackage is garbage
+Here be dragons.
+This subpackage is not updated and kept here for history: pure Golang GUI is not a viable option as of 2016.
+It would've had bugs, if it worked.
+You were warned.
+# Whatever, how do I build the garbage?
 ## Install egl libraries:
 On Ubuntu:
 ```
 sudo apt-get install libegl1-mesa-dev libgles2-mesa-dev libx11-dev
 ```
 ## Get gomobile
 You'd need [gomobile](https://godoc.org/golang.org/x/mobile/cmd/gomobile) to compile GUI version:
  ```bash